awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

   + For **locale**, enter **en\-us**\.
 This is the language that error messages display in\.
   + For **iam**, enter **1**\.
 This value specifies to the driver to authenticate using IAM credentials\.
   + For **plugin\_name**, do one of the following:
-    + For PingOne SSO with MFA configuration, enter **BrowserSAML**\.
-This is the authentication method that the ODBC driver uses to authenticate to PingOne SSO with MFA\.
+    + For Ping Identity configuration, enter **BrowserSAML**\.
+This is the authentication method that the ODBC driver uses to authenticate to Ping Identity\.
-    + For PingOne SSO configuration, enter **Ping**\.
-This is the authentication method that the ODBC driver uses to authenticate using PingOne SSO\.
+    + For Ping Identity with SSO configuration, enter **Ping**\.
+This is the authentication method that the ODBC driver uses to authenticate using Ping Identity with SSO\.
   + For **uid**, enter ***your\-ping\-username***\.
 This is the user name of the Microsoft Azure account you are using for SSO that has permission to the cluster you are trying to authenticate against\.
 Use this only for **plugin\_name** is **Ping**\.
   + For **pwd**, enter ***your\-ping\-password***\.
 Use this only for **plugin\_name** is **Ping**\.
   + For **login\_url**, enter ***your\-login\-url***\.
 This is the Initiate SSO URL that returns the SAML Response\.
 This applies only to the Browser SAML plugin\.